Sweepstakes Casinos vs Real Money Casinos

 | Real money wins | Yes (via SC redemption) | Yes (direct) |

-| Financial risk | Limited (GC only) | Full — real deposits at stake |
+| Financial risk | Limited (GC only) | Higher — direct deposits and losses are in play |

 | Game selection | Good (500–3,000+ titles) | Large (3,000–7,000+ titles) |